 For now this is just too much work, so no. The recommended way to use KERN when you are not running a supported platform is with Docker, Singularity or in a virtualmachine.
 We made Vagrant files for you already.

 Surprisingly KERN works quite well on Windows 10.
 You need Bash on Ubuntu On Windows.
-Note that you also need a Ubuntu Xenial (16.04) installation, which is currently only included with the developer previews.
 On OSX we recommend to use Docker.

 Follow us on twitter.